kinneygroup/puppet-module-appdynamics/README.md

 puppet module install kinneygroup-appdynamics
 ```

-* Add the controller installer downloaded from AppDynamics to the "files" directory in the puppet module.
-The controller_install_package variable must match the file name.
+* The controller installer downloaded from AppDynamics  The controller_install_package variable must match the file name.

 * Add the license provided by AppDynamics to the "files" directory in the puppet module.
 The license file name must be license.lic